LiyaYe/MeterReadings/README.md

 ## Features

 ### Customer Accounts
-i.
-Ability to import accounts via CSV ii.
-Ability to view all accounts
+1. Ability to import accounts via CSV
+2. Ability to view all accounts

 ### Meter Readings
-i.
-Ability to import meter readings via CSV ii.
-Ability to view all meter readings
+1. Ability to import meter readings via CSV
+2. Ability to view all meter readings